-Oncology massage is a specialized therapeutic modality focused on working with pets with cancer.
+Oncology canine massage is a specialized therapeutic modality focused on working with pets with cancer.
 It’s a misconception that massage spreads cancer; there is no evidence that massage spreads cancer cells or causes metastasis.
-However, it is key that caution be taken and that you work with a therapist with an understanding of oncology massage.
+However, it is key that caution is taken and that you work with a therapist with an understanding of oncology massage.

 Measuring improvement is typically anecdotal.
-During an oncology massage, I look to provide a level of relief from symptoms and encourage a state of rest and healing.
+During an oncology canine massage, I look to provide a level of relief from symptoms and encourage a state of rest and healing.
 A session can provide welcome enrichment for the dog, and many pet parents take comfort in seeing their dog positively respond both physically and emotionally.

 What does the evaluation process look like?

-During an introductory session, I gather a full medical and behavioral history of your dog.
+During an introductory session, I gather the full medical and behavioral history of your dog.
 I will also perform a gait analysis which is essentially an observation of how your dog moves; I’ll look for range of motion in the joints, how your dog carries their head, spine, and tail, and how they place their paws.

-For some dogs, trust building will be an important part of the first session.
+For some dogs, trust-building will be an important part of the first session.
 I want the dog to be comfortable entering my personal space and with my touch.
-I will likely ask the pet parent to join us on the floor, and may utilize treats or toys to make getting to know me a fun and positive experience.
+I will likely ask the pet parent to join us on the floor and may utilize treats or toys to make getting to know me a fun and positive experience.

 Once I initiate massage work, palpation is the first step.
 Palpation is the use of touch to assess the condition of the dog’s body, and it ultimately guides how I proceed with the massage session.